scs-labrat/fruitygack/README.md

 # FruityGack
 ## Dark assistance in bright colours :)
-![Fruitygack screenshot](fruityscreen.jpg "Hack with GPT")
+![Fruitygack screenshot](fruityscreen.jpg "Hack with GPT") Massive shout out to Clint Bodungen & his course "Mastering AI for Cyber Security".
+This tool is based off one of the absolutely cracker tutorials...
+Thanks legend..

 ### Install
 Clone repository
 Ensure OPENAI_API_KEY is set as an enviromental variable